How to apply

 Applications are made through the Universities and Colleges Admissions Service (UCAS).
 Students from EU countries can apply for assistance with Tuition Fees but will not be eligible for a bursary.
 Students from outside the EU will not receive any assistance with funding or a bursary.

-Courses in our Faculty of Health and Social Care
+Courses in our School of Health and Social Care

 PgDip Legal Studies